dyarleniber/AD5933-arduino-bioimpedance/README.md

-# Arduino code for a bioimpedance or bioelectrical impedance analysis (BIA) system using the AD5933.
+# Arduino code for a bioimpedance or bioelectrical impedance analysis (BIA) system for body composition analysis using the AD5933.

 The code was developed to be part of a system that uses a mobile application in a Bluetooth device as user interface.